How Do I Sell My Business to A Family Member?

 Small businesses that are ‘family-run’ are are quite common.
 Recent statistics show that 77% of new small businesses are operated with the significant involvement of a family unit, and 32% of ‘family-run’ business owners are apprehensive or worried about possible conflict upon the transfer of the business to the next generation.
-Unless the business is being ‘given’ to the next generation (which possibly subjects the recipient to the federal gift tax) or sold to a non-family member, the sale of the business to a family member will be necessary.
-Let’s explore why preparing for this possibility is critical, and how to best go about the selling process for all parties.
+Unless the business is being ‘given’ to or inherited by the next generation (which possibly subjects the recipient to the federal gift tax) or sold to a non-family member, the sale of the business to a family member will be necessary.
+For those business owners needing or wanting to sell their business to a family member, it is always best to prepare an accurate set of historical financial records and have an experienced business broker fairly value or appraise the business so all parties may agree on a fair price.

 Formulate Exit Strategy for Sellers

-The very first issue in regards to the sale of a business to a family member that must be address is determining why the seller wants to sell and therefore to what extent the seller wishes to remain involved in the business after the sale.
-When selling to a family member (invariably a part of the younger generation), the seller is usually retiring but often wishes to remain working in a part time role for an indefinite period of time.
+The first issue in regards to the sale of a business to a family member is determining why the owner wants to sell and therefore to what extent they wish to remain involved in the business after the sale.
+When selling to a family member (invariably a part of the younger generation), the owner may be retiring but often still wishes to remain working in a part time role for an indefinite period of time.
 Sometimes the seller may be experiencing health problems or simply is worn out from operating the business and therefore wants a more immediate exit plan.
-The seller must clearly communicate his reason for selling and his post-selling plans to the buyer.
+The seller must clearly communicate his reason for selling and their plans for after the sale to the buyer.

 Formulate Transition Plan After the Sale

-The most difficult part of the sale of a business to a family member may not be the purchase price.
+The most difficult part in selling a business to a family member may not be agreeing on a mutually acceptable purchase price.
 In fact, sellers are often more concerned with whether the next generation of buyers will be prepared and able to handle the day to day operations of the business.
-The buyers of a ‘family-run’ business is also frequently concerned about being able to run the business (and attain the same level of profitably as the sellers) professionally and shoulder ownership responsibilities.
-In order to address these and other very valid concerns by both parties with respect to the post-sale transition, both parties should formulate a written transition plan and make it a part of the purchase agreement or letter of intent.
+Likewise, buyers of a ‘family-run’ business are also frequently concerned about being able to run the business (and attain the same level of profitably as the sellers) and shoulder ownership responsibilities.
+In order to address these and other very valid concerns by both parties with respect to the post-sale transition, both parties should formulate a written transitional plan and make it a part of the purchase agreement or letter of intent.

-- They must also determine if any special relationships with vendors may be jeopardized if (or when) Barbara is no longer working for the business.
+• They must also determine whether any special relationships with vendors may be jeopardized if (or when) Barbara is no longer working for the business.

 The simplest way for buyers and sellers within a ‘family-run’ business to determine a fair purchase price is to receive a business appraisal from a professional business broker or a Certified Public Accountant (CPA).
-A formal business appraisal (unlike a free ‘business valuation” performed by a business broker in the anticipation of pricing a business to list it for sale) determines the fair market value of a business for a set fee.
-The more complex and large the business, the higher fee the business appraisal will typically charge.
+A formal business appraisal (unlike a free ‘business valuation” performed by a business broker in anticipation listing it for sale) determines the fair market value of a business for a set fee.
+The more complex and larger the business, the higher fees involved with appraising the business.

 Best to Receive Business Appraisal

-Of course, if the family members choose not to use a business appraisal, they are free to do so.
+If the family members choose not to use a business appraisal, they are free to do so.
 In such cases, however, the parties to the deal should be advised that they may later regret this critical step.
-Without an unbiased third party establishing a base value for the business (with supporting evidence and explanations), then either the buyer or the seller may subsequently feel they did not receive full value for the business or overpaid for the business.
+Without an unbiased third party establishing a base value for the business (with supporting evidence and explanations), then either the buyer or the seller may subsequently feel they did not receive full value or overpaid for the business.
 This may lead to subsequent familial problems or even legal disputes.

 Business Sales Should be “Arms-Length” Transactions